lavaorg/telex/plugins/inputs/syslog/README.md

 #### Rsyslog Integration

-Rsyslog can be configured to forward logging messages to Telegraf by configuring [remote logging](https://www.rsyslog.com/doc/v8-stable/configuration/actions.html#remote-machine).
+Rsyslog can be configured to forward logging messages to Telex by configuring [remote logging](https://www.rsyslog.com/doc/v8-stable/configuration/actions.html#remote-machine).

 Most system are setup with a configuration split between `/etc/rsyslog.conf`